Unibeautify/sparser/docs/tech-documentation.md

 ignore some code
 /* parse-ignore-end */
 ```

+## Input
+The *js/parse.js* file receives input from an options object.
+The api is as follows:

 ### Standard Options
 These options exist directly within the options object and exist universally to assist the framework.